aleshaleksey/fansys23/03-movement-exploration.md

 ___

 ### Bindings and Restraints
 Characters may end up being tied up, shackled, manacled, put in a stockade or otherwise restrained.
 Likewise a character may restrain their foes (or allies).
 In essence restraints come in two flavours: The kind whose escape threshold depends on the skill of character applying them, and the kind where it doesn't.
-For example, how well one ties a rope depends on how well well one can tie a rope, while manacles often snap shut, and are locked in place at the turn of a key.
+For example, how the efficacy of a rope binding depends on how well one can tie a rope, while manacles often snap shut, and are locked in place at the turn of a key.
 Secondly different restraints can apply different conditions.
 For example a rope can be used to ["restrain"](10-conditions-types.md#conditions-in-detail) or ["immobilise"](10-conditions-types.md#conditions-in-detail) a target, while a stockade only to ["restrain"](10-conditions-types.md#conditions-in-detail).

 A target may escape a binding with a successful DEX/acrobatics roll, or break it with a STR/athletics roll (see above).
 Some entities may escape handcuffs by dislocating their joints, and hence gaining the "crippled" condition.